Step 1: Establish Eligibility for Hazlewood or GI Bill® Benefits

 Step 5: Submit an Online Certification Request

 - Gather all supporting documentation and complete an online Certification Request.

-- You will be able to upload all of your documentation directly into our secure document management system at the end of your certification request.
+- You will be able to upload all your documentation directly into our secure document management system at the end of your certification request.

 Step 6: Monitor Your Bill